 Unlike its predecessor, which merely maintained a set throttle position, the Functionality of Adaptive Cruise Control System involves a continuous feedback loop.
 It must solve a dynamic distance-time equation in real-time.

-The core logic operates on three primary variables:
+The core logic of an ACC system operates on three primary variables:

 1. Set Speed: The maximum speed the driver wishes to maintain.